lopperman/just-VBA/README.md

-# View the WIKI for this repo for more informatoin and documentation
+# View the WIKI for this repo for more information and documentation

 https://github.com/lopperman/VBA-pbUtil/wiki